 It was interesting to have observed this, because we are planning on adding some plantings, perhaps mountain laurel or rhododendrons, to block the view of the generator from our driveway.
 Obviously, we now know that it would not be a good idea to plant these too close to the air-output side of the generator.

 Over the next few years, I'll record all power outages longer than a few seconds in the chart below, so you'll see lines dated after the date of the original publication of this blog entry, July 10, 2014.
 The date format used below follows the American convention of month/day/year, and the outage duration is presented in the format days:hours:minutes.
 Our power company was called "NStar" until February 2015, when it changed its name to "Eversource".

-Remember, each time I add a line to the chart, my "cost per outage" for the generator goes down!
+Remember, each time the generator supplies power, my "cost per hour" for the generator goes down!

 Note 1: The original plan for our underground bathroom called for a large pump called an "ejection pump" to be buried under the basement floor.
 When the builder cut into the concrete floor in the necessary location (a small utility area behind the bathroom), he encountered a massive boulder.
 An hour of attacking it with a full-sized jackhammer only managed to chip off a small piece.

 As a result, the ejection pump was returned, and a different type of system called a "macerator" was used, a physically smaller pump that is located above the basement floor.
 It has worked very well. [return to text]